thefutureseer/express-way/README.md

 Express provides a middleware system that allows you to execute arbitrary code between the time a request is received and the time a response is sent.
 This allows you to implement common functionality, such as logging, authentication, and data validation, in a reusable and modular way.

 -   write your own:
-    :You can also write your own custom middleware functions to :meet the specific needs of your application.
+    : You can also write your own custom middleware functions to : meet the specific needs of your application.

 -   Body Parser:
-    :A middleware that parses the incoming request body and makes :it available in the request object.
+    : A middleware that parses the incoming request body and makes : it available in the request object.

 -   Cookie Parser:
-    :A middleware that parses incoming cookies and makes them :available in the request object.
+    : A middleware that parses incoming cookies and makes them : available in the request object.

 -   CORS (Cross-Origin Resource Sharing):
-    :A middleware that implements cross-origin resource sharing, :which allows requests to be made to a server from a different :origin.
+    : A middleware that implements cross-origin resource sharing, : which allows requests to be made to a server from a different : origin.

 -   Morgan:
     A logging middleware that logs incoming requests and their response information.